 Targeting is the process of communicating with the right segment(s) and ensuring the best possible response rate.

-- Does the methods you use to target your audience relate to your marketing plan objectives?
+- Do the methods you use to target your audience relate to your marketing plan objectives?

 - Does your marketing communication generates awareness of a new product, or attract new business clients?

-Above two are few critical questions to ask in using the different marketing communication methods and knowing how to effective utilize marketing communication can determine the success of your promotional marketing strategy.
+Above two are a few critical questions to ask in using the different marketing communication methods and knowing how to effectively utilize marketing communication can determine the success of your promotional marketing strategy.